flutter/website/flutter-for-react-native/index.md

 widget is highlighted in your app’s UI.
 You’ll see the widget in the widget hierarchy in IntelliJ and the individual properties for that widget.

-For more information, see  [Debugging Flutter Apps](https://flutter.io/debugging/).
+For more information, see  [Debugging Flutter Apps](../debugging/).

 ## Animation

 Well-designed animation makes a UI feel intuitive, contributes to the look and feel of a polished app, and improves the user experience.
-Flutter’s animation support makes it easy to implement simple and complex animations. the Flutter SDK includes many pre-defined Material Design widgets that include standard motion effects and you can easily customize these effects to personalize your app.
+Flutter’s animation support makes it easy to implement simple and complex animations.
+The Flutter SDK includes many Material Design widgets that include standard motion effects and you can easily customize these effects to personalize your app.